agethen/RPAN/README.md

 We also attempt provide a model with the original parameter sharing scheme described.
 It can be found in `model_shared.py`.

 ## Miscellaneous
 Unlike the published paper, we use ResNet v2-50 to extract the convolutional cube.
-You can download our ResNet weights at http://cmlab.csie.ntu.edu.tw/~agethen/resnet_v2.npy
+You can download our ResNet weights at http://cmlab.csie.ntu.edu.tw/~agethen/resnet_v2.npy .

+Note that our pose indexation follows Openpose (published as Cao et al.: "Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields").
+If you are using a different pose detector, you will need to modify the code.

 For any feedback or questions, feel free to send a message to
 > s [dot] agethen [at] gmail [dot] com.